pixelcluster/VulkanEnumClasses/README.md

 # Generation options

+All options listed here are prefixed with `VKENUMCLASSES_` in the CMake file.

-To change the path of the vk.xml file, use the `XMLPATH` option of type `STRING` The path must include "vk.xml".
+To change the path of the vk.xml file, use the `XMLPATH` option of type `STRING` The path must include the file name.
 Valid Example: `C:\Users\User\Documents\vk.xml`

 There are multiple options to customize the code style of the header.